Editor’s note: This guide was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

-While you can’t test out these elements ahead of time (no one wants to see Santa Claus during Halloween), we’ve found these additions rarely do any sort of harm to conversion rates of our clients.
+While you can’t test out these elements ahead of time (no one wants to see Santa Claus during Halloween), we’ve found these additions rarely do any sort of harm to our clients’ conversion rates.

 6. Minimize abandoned carts.

-On Black Friday 2020, almost 80% of shoppers abandoned their shopping carts while online shopping.
-That’s a huge amount of lost revenue — but there are some strategies for bringing down that number for your eCommerce site.
+On Black Friday 2021, almost 70% of shoppers abandoned their online shopping carts before the checkout process was complete.
+While that’s an improvement from the previous year’s abandonment rate (almost 80%), it’s still a huge amount of lost revenue — but there are some strategies for bringing down that number for your eCommerce site.

 Consider using some of these approaches:

 - Abandoned cart email campaigns (loop in your email experts for this one)